This disease was first described in British medical literature in the early years of the 20th century.

 - Sodium bicarbonate (Neut): used to maintain a balance of acid and base levels

-There are two main forms of dialysis:
+There are two primary forms of dialysis:

 The best long-term treatment for a kidney damaged by Alport syndrome is a kidney transplant.